 Services Offered

-Basic cutting and styling is generally lower risk than chemical treatments.
-Salons offering colouring, bleaching, perming, keratin straightening, or chemical relaxing attract higher premiums due to the increased risk of allergic reactions and chemical burns.
+Cut and blow-dry services carry lower risk than chemical treatments.
+Salons offering colouring, bleaching, perming, keratin straightening or chemical relaxing attract higher premiums because of elevated allergic reaction and burn risk.

 💰